 Site wastewater would be treated in a packaged sewage treatment plant, located in the MIA.
-The plant would be designed to meet a Class C effluent quality for irrigation.
+The plant would be designed to meet a Class A effluent quality for dust suppression and fire-fighting purposes.
 The biosolids produced would be stored on-site and collected by a licensed contractor for disposal off-site at a licensed facility.